jlentink/aem/README.md

 When you wan't to define a specific version use the ```--oak```.
 The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

-Available options:
+	Usage:
+	  aem oak-compact [flags]

+	Flags:
-    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose
+	  -a, --aem string    Version of AEM to use oak-run on. (use matching AEM version of oak-run) -h, --help          help for oak-compact
+	  -n, --name string   Instance to stop (default "local-author") -o, --oak string    Define version of oak-run to use

+	Global Flags:
+	  -v, --verbose   verbose output

 ### oak-console